 This article will cover everything from the student loan interest deduction to advanced strategies for lower payments, a lower tax bill, and a bigger retirement account.

-The Student Loan Interest Deduction
+The Student Loan Interest Deduction on 2020 Tax Returns

 Borrowers can claim a deduction of up to $2,500 based upon student loan interest spending.
 This deduction applies to both private and federal student loans.
 However, money spent paying down the principal balance isn’t counted towards this deduction.
 Your lender should mail out a 1098-E tax document with an exact accounting of the money spent on student loan interest.